flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 the first issue of the libyan fifty dinar note

-Libyan Coins:
+Libyan Coins

 libyan coins

-Image was made from a pdf file from www.wahdabank.org
+Image from www.wahdabank.org